pradorodriguez/contosotraders-cloudtesting/docs/deployment-instructions.md

       }
       ```

-   3. Finally create the service principal and assign it to the custom role:
+   1. Finally create the service principal and assign it to the custom role:

       ```bash
       `az ad sp create-for-rbac -n contosotraders-sp --role "ContosoTraders Write Role Assignments" --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`
       ```

-6. If you haven't used Azure Cognitive Services with your subscription, you'll need to accept the responsible AI terms.
+1. If you haven't used Azure AI Services with your subscription, you'll need to accept the responsible AI terms.
 Manually create an Azure Cognitive Service resource in your subscription temporarily, and accept the Responsible AI terms.
 You can then delete the resource.

    * The Responsible AI terms are shown only once per subscription (during first Cognitive Service resource creation in subscription), and once accepted, they are not shown again.